qojulia/WaveguideQED.jl/docs/src/theoreticalbackground.md

 ξ(t,σ,t0) = sqrt(2/σ)* (log(2)/pi)^(1/4)*exp(-2*log(2)*(t-t0)^2/σ^2)
 ξ2(t1,t2,σ,t0) = ξ(t1,σ,t0)*ξ(t2,σ,t0)
 σ,t0 = 1,5
-ψ = twophoton(bw,ξ2,σ,t0)
+ψ = twophoton(bw,ξ2,σ,t0) / sqrt(2)
 nothing #hide
 ```

 Here, we defined the two-photon equivalent of our single-photon Gaussian state.
+Note the factor of $\sqrt{2}$ that is necessary for the state to be normalized.
+Alternatively, `twophoton(bw,ξ2,σ,t0;norm=true)` would return a normalized state.
 When we visualize it, we now need two times, and we make a contour plot.
 This is easily done by viewing the two-photon state and using [`plot_twophoton!`](@ref):

 ```@example theory
 viewed_state = TwoPhotonView(ψ)